usegalaxy-eu/gdpr/privacy-policy.md

 ## Information collected and use of information

 During normal usage of our services we do not collect information that will personally identify you.
 Our webservers only store information such as the Referrer (where you came to us from), pages that you access, and dates of your visit.
 We may use this information in anonymised aggregates in order to generate usage statistics and to improve the usefulness of our services.
-All of this data is discarded after 24 hours.
+The data related to people is discarded after 24 hours.

 <!--Contradiction to assertion that „job execution data“ are stored permanentnly.
 Note: Jobs do run on completely different systems.-->